 We use (and really like) SiteGround for WordPress hosting.
 Their plans start at $3.95 per month and can include a free service that ports your current site to their servers.

-- Use our link: Host your website on SiteGround
+- Use our affiliate link: Host your website on SiteGround

 One Click Installation of Let’s Encrypt